MeerAzmaanAli/BreakTheBriks/README.md

-This is is the unity project you can clone this repo and open it in unity from scene folder open samplescene
+This is is the unity project you can clone this repo and open it in unity, from scene folder open samplescene

 To run the game you can build it through unity selecting android platform